2020PB/police-brutality/all-locations.md

 * https://tikitoks.com/@jacksonmonroe/video/6833397689187716358

-### LAPD drive by shootings at fleeing people announcing "This is an illegal assembly" | June 2nd
+### LAPD officers fire at passers by out of the window of a patrol car | June 2nd

-The police are seen shooting at fleeing protestors and parked vehicles.
+A group of people walk down the street as a police car approaches.
+The police car slows to a stop.
+The people turn and flee; an officer fires less-than-lethal ammunition out of the police car at them.
+The police car then continues on its way.

-tags: shoot, pepper-ball
+tags: shoot, pepper-ball, vehicle, drive

 id: ca-losangeles-1